Mayor-king/alx-system_engineering-devops/0x02-shell_redirections/README.md

 # print 3rd line
 # script that creates a file with text in it
 # script that reverse its input.
+# script that removes all letters c and C from input
 # DJ Cut Killer